Protect your legacy: Family trusts under the spotlight

 - The needs of the grandchildren (the third generation).

-The advantages of setting up a discretionary trust include the following:
+The advantages of setting up a discretionary trust include:

-- The trust assets won’t be bequeathed to individual family members to do with as they wish; and
+- The trust assets won’t be bequeathed to individual family members to do with as they wish.

 - The board of trustees will be able to look after the welfare of subsequent generations by using trust income and capital to their benefit.